 JC Ferguson, commander of communications training for Austin-Travis County Emergency Medical Services—which is featured on “Nightwatch Nation”—manages several extensive training programs every year to ensure new employees are prepared for the stressful work ahead, including calls about violent crimes.

-A&E Real Crime spoke with Ferguson about the emotional toll such incidents can take on the often-unsung heroes in these cases: the call takers and dispatchers.
+A&E True Crime spoke with Ferguson about the emotional toll such incidents can take on the often-unsung heroes in these cases: the call takers and dispatchers.

 What happens when you get a call from the victim of a violent crime?